What Printing Methods Are Used on Hoodies?

 Sublimation is the transition of a substance directly from the solid to the gas phase, without passing through the intermediate liquid phase.
 A good example of sublimation is dry ice.
 Dry ice is solid, frozen carbon dioxide which turns directly into a gas at -109.3°F.

+So how is sublimation put to use in printing?
+The first thing you need is a digital printer to produce images on a special paper.
+The paper is known as sublimation transfer paper.
+Using sublimation ink, the digital printer renders the desired image on the sublimation transfer paper.
+Now we’re halfway there.
+Next we need to place the image on the sublimation transfer paper onto the apparel.
 The transfer is accomplished using a heat press.
 The transfer paper is placed upon the apparel and both are put into the heat press.
 Using temperatures of from 350 to 400 degrees Fahrenheit, the heat press causes the sublimation ink to change state from a solid to a gas.
 The ink in a gaseous state bonds with material becoming embedded within it.
 When the heat is removed, the sublimation ink reverts from gas to solid state and is now part of the material.

 Embroidery